unglud/demander/server/README.md

 - DB query not optimised and left as is
 - Cache function is disabled, but of course there are multiple places where application will benefit from it
 - App delivered as is without proper delivery platform such as docker or what not
+- API Endpoint not cleaned up.
+There if far more open endpoint than need to be